DylanAvila04/CMPM-D3_Dylan_Avila/PLAN.md

 - [x] test edge cases (clicking far cells, empty cells, many crafts in a row) to make sure state

 ### D3.b world of bits, Globe spanning gameplay

+## player movement

+- [x] add UI buttons in the control panel to move north, south, east, and west by one grid cell
+- [x] store the player’s position as grid coordinates like playerI, playerJ instead of a fixed point at the classroom
+- [x] recenter the map and player marker whenever the player moves
+- [x] update the status panel to mention the player’s current grid coordinates

+## no memory cells

+-[ ] change the grid-drawing code to draw cells around the current player position instead of always around (0,0)

+- [ ] clear old cell rectangles from the map before drawing a new grid
+- [ ] when recreating cells, use the same luck-based rules to assign token values so cells “reset” when they come back into view
+- [ ] test that moving away and back to the same screen region lets me re-collect tokens there

+## crafting

+- [ ] update the target crafted token value (e.g. from 16 up to 32)
+- [ ] update the victory message and any text that mentions the goal value
+- [ ] test that the game only declares victory once the new higher target value is crafted